 The new grooming offence is committed if you are over 18 and have communicated with a child under 16 at least twice (including by phone or using the Internet) it is an offence to meet them or travel to meet them anywhere in the world with the intention of committing a sexual offence.

-Causing a child under 16 to watch a sexual act is illegal, including looking at images such as position of trust to engage in sexual activity with any person under 18, with whom they are in a position of trust.
+Causing a child under 16 to watch a sexual act is illegal, including looking at images such as videos, photos or webcams, for your own gratification.
+It is also an offence for a person in a position of trust to engage in sexual activity with any person under 18, with whom they are in a position of trust.
 Schools should already have a copy of "Children & Families: Safer from Sexual Crime" document as part of their child protection packs.